Keremeos

-Keremeos (/kɛrəˈmiːəs/) is a village in the Southern Interior of British Columbia, Canada.
+Keremeos (/kɛrəˈmiːəs/) is a village in British Columbia, Canada.
 The name originated from the Similkameen dialect of the Okanagan language word "Keremeyeus" meaning "creek which cuts its way through the flats" referring to Keremeos Creek which flows down from the Upper Benchlands to the Similkameen River that flows past the village.

 History

 With K Mountain as a backdrop, Keremeos is a community whose "Wild West" looks date back to 1909 when the postmaster of the now-abandoned community of Upper Keremeos, Mr. George Kirby, purchased land alongside the Similkameen River in anticipation of the V.V. & E. Railway passing through the area.
 Eventually the Great Northern Railway from the US built a branch line up to Hedley and other businesses soon followed.
 Keremeos was incorporated in 1956.

 Geography

 The geography of the Keremeos area ranges from cottonwood groves along the river, to dense orchards and farms, to desert-like landscapes along the bases of the surrounding mountains, up to alpine peaks and plateaux on top.